Three Ways to End Summer on a High Note – For Your Skin

 Summer sun in New York City warms the soul but can damage the skin, resulting in sunspots, redness, broken blood vessels, hyperpigmentation, and precancerous changes.

-Fortunately, fall is the perfect time to refocus on skin care before the holiday season is upon us.
-Here are 3 fall procedures that will revitalize your skin and help reverse some of the unwanted effects of summer sun:
+Fortunately, fall is the perfect time to refocus on skincare before the holiday season is upon us.
+Here are 3 fall cosmetic procedures that will revitalize your skin and help reverse some of the unwanted effects of the summer sun:

 The light energy of IPL targets, heats, and destroys specific chromophores (red and brown pigments) in the skin.
 Some redness and peeling of brown spots may occur over the week after treatment.
 Once healed, the outcome is more even and youthful appearing skin.

 Vitalize is a chemical peel that is a blend of alpha-hydroxy, beta-hydroxy acids, resorcinol and retinoic acid that chemically exfoliate the skin.
 Patients report mild tingling during application.
 Generally, skin starts to peel approximately 48 hours later and lasts for 2 to 5 days.
 Most heal fully within 7-10 days at which time skin should appear noticeably brighter.